openoms/bitcoin-tutorials/Electrum_ColdCard_ Trezor_ Ledger_EPS.md

 >sudo systemctl start eps.service

+monitor the log:
->admin ~ ฿ tail -f /tmp/electrumpersonalserver.log
+>tail -f /tmp/electrumpersonalserver.log

-will need the LAN IP if your Raspibolt
+restrict Electrum to use your own EPS, point it to the LAN IP of your Raspibolt
 >python3 run_electrum --oneserver --server 192.168.?.???:50002:s